gryzli133/RollerShutterSplit/README.md

 # RollerShutterSplit
 Roller Shutter code - multiple Files

+v27:
+- new logic for counting the position
+- new feature Toggle Button (UP/STOP/DOWN/STOP/UP/...)
+  - you can choose UP and DOWN buttons or Toggle button -> or if needed all of them ;-)
+  - if you don't need a button then use MP_PIN_NONE instead

 To Use the code:
 - download newest .ino file and all other files to one folder - same name as newest .ino file